-If you want your kitchen to make a statement, a bold pendant lighting or a chandelier could be the perfect fixture for your new space.
-Go modern with glass blubs like this photo or more natural with something, such as a wooden beaded chandelier.
+If you want your kitchen to make a statement, a bold pendant light or a chandelier could be the perfect fixture for your new space.
+Go modern with glass bulbs like this photo or more natural with something like a wooden beaded chandelier.

 Under Cabinet Lighting

 Hidden lighting under your cabinets is a kitchen lighting trend that has gained steam in the last few years.
 It’s practical and stylish.